Ukrainians were ‘ready to eliminate’ Russian soldier before dramatic surrender, commander says - KTVZ

 By Mitchell McCluskey, Sarah Dean and Olga Voitovych, CNN

-(CNN) — Ukrainian forces spared the life of a Russian soldier when he surrendered to a drone on the battlefield just moments before its operators were about to kill him, a Ukrainian commander has confirmed to CNN.
+(CNN) — Ukrainian forces spared the life of a Russian soldier when he surrendered to a drone on the battlefield just moments before its operators were about to open fire, a Ukrainian commander has confirmed to CNN.

 Drone footage from a unit of Ukraine’s 92nd mechanized brigade, published by the Wall Street Journal, shows the surrender taking place in a trench in the eastern city of Bakhmut in May.